zhilin963/MyFactory/README.md

 : provides a 3D view of the factory building, including the exterior structure and the interior layout.

 ## 3.Entity Relationship Model
+* The system records the relevant attributes of the user, including name, role, address, password, etc.
+* The user can monitor all relevant data of the devices in the system (temperature, online/offline, voltage, etc.).
+* The building structure of the factory, the location and status of all machines are visualized on the Android terminal, which also allows the user to navigate.
+In case of device failure, the user receives emergency notifications form this system.

 <div align=center><img width="600" height="400" src="https://github.com/zhilin963/MyFactory/blob/main/IMG/login.png" />  </div>
 <div align=center><img width="600" height="400" src="https://github.com/zhilin963/MyFactory/blob/main/IMG/monitor.png" />  </div>
 <div align=center><img width="600" height="400" src="https://github.com/zhilin963/MyFactory/blob/main/IMG/repair.png" />  </div>